mmikowski/powercss/README.md

 **never changes our data.** This means if we provide an array or object or array as an argument to a PowerCSS call, it is **copied** and we can use it again without fear of it being modified by PowerCSS at some later time.
 For the inverse reason, PowerCSS **does not return pointers to its data**.
-Instead there is a `_getAssetJson_` method to get JSON snapshots of data.
+Instead there is a `_getAssetJson_` method to get JSON copies of data.
 This method is very handy for debugging, but it should be used sparingly in production as it can get expensive.

 We were careful to change as little of the existing CSS work-flow as possible.
 If we are comfortable with using static CSS, this should look pretty familiar:

-1. Create an HTML file that includes the PowerCSS library and a JavaScript file which uses it.
+1. Create an HTML document that includes the PowerCSS library and JavaScript example code which uses it.
-2. Create the JavaScript file referenced by the HTML file.
-3. Add one or more virtual stylesheet lists (**vsheet**s) using PowerCSS.
+2. Add one or more virtual stylesheet lists (**vsheet**s).
-   These look very much like traditional stylesheets in JSON syntax.
+   These look very much like traditional stylesheets modified a bit to work "fit" into JSON.
-4. Add a **cascade** which uses the **vsheets** to style the page.
+3. Define a **cascade** which includes an ordered list of **vsheets**.
    This is very much like traditional CSS development where we link to static stylesheet files in an HTML document.

-Now let's get started.

 ### 1. Create `pcss._example001_.html` file
 Let's create an HTML file named `pcss._example001_.html` to illustrate